-“Continuous learning” has become a buzz-phrase floating around the assessment world.
+“Continuous certification” has become a buzz-phrase floating around the assessment world.
 It’s shaking up traditional models, shifting them from infrequent, high-stakes assessments to frequent, lower-stakes assessments.
 But how do you know if the shift is right for your program?
-Here are five reasons a continuous learning model may be worth exploring.
+Here are five reasons a continuous certification model may be worth exploring.

 1. Your candidates want a change in testing frequency and flexibility.